 Recent high-profile cases involving police use-of-force have fueled a national conversation about police reform.
-A central topic and proposed solution to increasing mutual police and public accountability and transparency is the use of body-worn cameras (BWCs).
-Implementing BWCs can demonstrate that a police agency is willing to be transparent and accountable for its actions and improve mutual safety and accountability with the community.
+A central topic and proposed solution to increasing police accountability and transparency is the use of body-worn cameras (BWCs).
+Implementing BWCs can demonstrate that a police agency is willing to be transparent and accountable for its actions.
 Research provides support that BWCs can lead to reductions in use-of-force incidents and citizen complaints.
 Because BWCs provide an audio-visual recording of encounters between police and the public, BWCs may encourage officers and community members to maintain a higher standard of behavior during an incident, ultimately leading to an increase in mutual respect and safety.
 While a BWC cannot replace an Officer's "perception," it may enhance their memory particularly in complex and stressful interactions.